dependents/Dependents/readme.md

 ### Sublime Dependents

-Sublime Text 3 plugin for finding modules that depend on the current module.
+Sublime Text 3 plugin for finding JavaScript modules that depend on the current JavaScript module.

 Current scope: AMD and CommonJS applications